Electoral district of Jandakot: History

 Jandakot was first created in 1988 for the 1989 state election, largely replacing the abolished seat of Murdoch.
 It contained the suburbs of Bull Creek, Leeming and western and southern Willetton, as well as part of Canning Vale and Jandakot Airport.

 Its first member was the then Liberal Opposition Leader, Barry MacKinnon.
 MacKinnon retired from politics in 1993 after being ousted as leader in favour of Richard Court a year earlier, and Mike Board, who later became a Minister in the Court government, won the seat in his stead.
 The name Murdoch was restored by the 1994 redistribution, taking effect at the 1996 state election.

 A new seat named Jandakot was created ahead of the 2008 state election when the number of metropolitan seats was increased in accordance with the new one vote one value legislation on 29 October 2007.
 The new district was drawn from parts of the existing electorates of Cockburn, Murdoch, Riverton, Serpentine-Jarrahdale and Southern River.
+It included the suburbs of Canning Vale (part), Forrestdale, Harrisdale, Leeming, Piara Waters and, upon its creation in 2016, Treeby.

 Population growth on Perth's outer predicated re-drawing of the state electoral boundaries again in 2015 ahead of the 2017 State Election, with the seat of Jandakot shifting eastward.
+A further redistribution in 2023 caused Jandakot to contract westwards, with the south-eastern part of the electorate (Forrestdale, Piara Waters and most of Harrisdale) transferred to the new seat of Oakford while gaining Atwell and Banjup (part) from Cockburn and the rest of Leeming from Riverton.
+Incumbent MP Yaz Mubarakai transferred to the new electorate for the 2025 state election, with Stephen Pratt retaining the seat for Labor.